 Graduated Fixed Penalty and Deposit Scheme

-Graduated Fixed Penalties are fixed penalties offered by Driver & Vehicle Agency (DVA) enforcement officers in relation to certain driver and vehicle related offences.
-Depending on the nature of the offence, drivers found to be non compliant with legislative requirements may be offered a fixed penalty in lieu of prosecution in court.
+Driver & Vehicle Agency (DVA) Enforcement Officers can offer fixed penalties for certain driver and vehicle related offences.
+Depending on the nature of the offence, drivers found to be non-compliant with legislative requirements may be offered a fixed penalty instead of prosecution in court.

 Penalties offered for freight and bus related offences include:

 - mechanical defects

 - failing to wear a taxi driver's badge

 Non UK drivers who commit offences in Northern Ireland will be required to pay an immediate financial penalty deposit (‘deposit’), either equal to the fixed penalty amount, or a set figure of £300 per offence as a court financial deposit (‘court deposit’), if the offence is of a nature that it cannot be dealt with by way of a fixed penalty.